 Advanced Machine Woodworking is the culminating course in the woodworking sequence.
-This course focuses on design and craftsmanship in order to hone students woodworking skills and prepare them for careers in the woodworking field.
-Students will combine their knowledge of traditional hand and machine woodworking equipment and processes and add in Computer Aided Design as well as Computer Aided Manufacturing through the use of a CNC Laser Cutter.
-Advanced machine woodworking will focus on preparing students to move their designs and skills into an ever growing and more technologically centered industry.
-During this course students will design and created by each student to showcase their craftsmanship and design skills.
-Students will create their designs to be focused on sustainability and real world production.
+This course focuses on design and craftsmanship in order to hone students' woodworking skills and prepare them for careers in the woodworking field.
+Students will combine their knowledge of traditional hand and machine woodworking equipment and processes and add in Computer-Aided Design as well as Computer-Aided Manufacturing through the use of a CNC Laser Cutter.
+Advanced machine woodworking will focus on preparing students to move their designs and skills into an ever-growing and more technologically centered industry.
+During this course, students will design and construct chairs, a community project to be selected by the class, and a signature furniture piece to be designed and created by each student to showcase their craftsmanship and design skills.
+Students will create their designs to be focused on sustainability and real-world production.
+Students who complete this course will be interviewed to get a job right out of high school at the EAS carpenters union training program.
+This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.